Conservation and restoration of outdoor bronze objects: Outdoor environmental issues

 There are a plethora of influences that the environment can have on outdoor bronze sculpture, and unfortunately there are no two identical places.
 One method of conservation that works very well in one location may not work so well in another location.
 A conservator needs to take into account numerous factors when preparing to work on a sculpture.
 Some of these include the humidity, temperature, ultra-violet light, proximity to the sea, the amount of air pollution (especially if causing acid rain), and even what type of flora and fauna are in the area.
 If the sculpture is part of a working fountain, the quality of running water (hard, soft, alkaline, acidic, etc.) is important.
 How accessible the sculpture is to people and whether or not they would have the ability to climb on the sculpture is also an important factor.

 According to Kipper, acid rain can be particularly harmful to bronze sculptures, because the main component is usually sulfides, or sulfuric acid, which can harm patinas and the bronze surfaces causing streaking to occur on the surface.

 Many different effects can occur on a sculpture due to being in an outdoor environment.
-Just a couple of these include the formation of a black incrustation or a white powdery substance (mineral deposits) that has the potential to obscure the natural blue-green patina, or artificially applied patinas.
+These include the formation of a black incrustation or a white powdery substance (mineral deposits) that has the potential to obscure the natural blue-green patina, or artificially applied patinas.
 Pollution-formed crusts could cause the metal to deteriorate and form small pits in the metal if not removed.

 Bronze fountains

 Protective elements for bronze fountains are particularly important, since water is one of the leading causes for alterations or corrosion in a bronze.
 Bronze sculptures incorporated in fountains will need more layers of wax, because the spray of water will cause deterioration of the wax at a faster pace than would normally happen.
 Different aspects of the water need to be monitored, including but not limited to pH, total alkalinity, and hardness or level of dissolved mineral salts.
 There is a chance that the water will leave mineral deposits in a white/tan crust-like fashion.
-That “crust” can cause damage or become more permanent if it comes in contact with the metal surface or a patina and needs to be periodically removed.
+That "crust" can cause damage or become more permanent if it comes in contact with the metal surface or a patina and needs to be periodically removed.
 There are different chemical treatments that can be used to control the levels of these factors.
 Usually the maintenance of fountains has to occur at a more frequent rate than other bronze sculptures as well.